 This specification is a live document and, as such, will be updated when required.
 Centres will be notified when changes are made.
-It is the responsibility of the approved centre to ensure the most learners.
-It may also be copied by learners for their own use.
+It is the responsibility of the approved centre to ensure the most

-This document is copyright but may be copied by approved centres for the purpose of assessing required procedures of the Act.
+This document is copyright but may be copied by approved centres for the purpose of assessing